abrarwali/Analysis-of-Suicide-and-Murder-Rates-in-J-K/README.md

-# Analysis-of-Suicide-and-Murder-Rates-in-Jammu and Kashmir for the year 2001 - 2012
+# Analysis of Suicide and Murder Rates in Jammu and Kashmir for the year 2001 - 2012

 The Analysis of the two data sets "Crime in India" and "Suicide Rates in India" for the state of Jammu and Kashmir taken from datadotworld.